abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-* If we examine the codes in the `BookManager` class, we can see that we've managed the `BookCategory` class (our join table/entity)
-by using some methods that we've defined in the `Book` class such as **RemoveAllCategories**, **RemoveAllCategoriesExceptGivenIds** and **AddCategory**.
+* If we examine the codes in the `BookManager` class, we can see that we've managed the `BookCategory` class (our join table/entity) by using some methods that we've defined in the `Book` class such as **RemoveAllCategories**, **RemoveAllCategoriesExceptGivenIds** and **AddCategory**.

 * These methods basically add or remove categories related to the book by conditions.

-* In the `CreateAsync` method, if the category names are specified we are retrieving their ids from the database and by using the **AddCategory** method that we've defined in the `Book` class, we're adding them.
+* In the `CreateAsync` method, if the category names are specified, we'll retrieve their ids from the database and by using the **AddCategory** method that we've defined in the `Book` class, we'll add them.

 * In the `UpdateAsync` method, the same logic is also valid.
-But in this case, the user could want to remove some categories from books, so if the user sends us an empty **categoryNames** array, we remove all categories from the book he wants to update.
-If the user sends us some category names, we remove the excluded ones and add the new ones according to **categoryNames** array.
+But in this case, the user might want to remove some categories from books, so if the user sends us an empty **categoryNames** array, we remove all categories from the book he wants to update.
+If the user sends us some category names, we remove the excluded ones and add the new ones according to the **categoryNames** array.

 * **BookWithDetails.cs**